Ramsai170899/profile/revised resume.md

 *   Developed interactive **Powerpivot and Power BI dashboards** to analyze claim patterns, product profitability, and portfolio performance, supporting data-driven decision-making.
 *   Built a scalable **Python-based data validation framework** to process and cleanse high-volume policyholder and claims data, ensuring data integrity for analytics and regulatory reporting.
 *   Developed and optimized an end-to-end **Reserve Calculation model**, achieving a **7x performance improvement** by refactoring code and improving algorithms, which reduced runtime from 3.5 hours to 30 minutes.
-*   Developed a centralized code repository for experience analysis and profitability tracking across all product groups and the entire company portfolio.
+*   Developed a centralized code repository for experience analysis and profitability tracking across all products and the entire company portfolio.
 *   Created an internal **RAG-based chatbot** using a custom knowledge base, allowing employees to quickly find information on products and regulations.
 *   Developed automated workflows for recurring monthly reports, including Claims reporting and COI status tracking.
 *   Designed a framework to **automate IRDAI Actuarial Annual Returns and Solvency Calculations**, reducing manual effort and minimizing errors.